 Photo ID: Must be worn at all times above the waist.
 Official IDs are obtained at the Center for Education.
 The ID badge may not be defaced (i.e., stickers, other pictures, pins, etc.).
-When a student leaves the program, the photo ID must be returned.

 St. Mary's SON Patch: Must be worn on the sleeve of the uniform AND lab coat, sewn two inches below the shoulder seam.